gabbro246/archivetools/readme.md

 **Flags:**
 - `-f`, `--folder`: Specifies the target folder to process media files.
-- `--mode`: Specifies the mode for date selection.
-Options are the same as in the `organizebydate.py` script.
+- `--mode`: Specifies the mode for date selection of the kept file.
+Options are:

----
+  - `default`: EXIF > Sidecar > Metadata.
+  - `oldest`: Selects the oldest date from any source.
+  - `exif`: Only uses EXIF dates.
+  - `sidecar`: Only uses sidecar file dates.
+  - `metadata`: Only uses file metadata dates.

 ## 💡 Tips
 - Always back up important files before running batch operations.